Annotated Bibliography Topics for Different Categories

 By giving a personal opinion, the student explains the reasons why he has chosen the given references and how they influence the research.
 It is different from writing a simple list of references and it is definitely different from writing an abstract.

-Finding a good topic for an essay and a research paper could be hard if you are looking for an engaging and exciting topic.
+Finding a good topic for an essay and a research or term paper could be hard if you are looking for an engaging and exciting topic.
 However, we are here to help you with it.

 Annotated Bibliography Topics